brimdata/zed/docs/language/overview.md

 ### 9.4 Order

-The order function changes the order of fields in its input to match the specified order, as field order is significant in Zed records, e.g.,
+The `order` function changes the order of fields in its input to match the order in the specified type, as field order is significant in Zed records, e.g.,
 ```mdtest-command
 zq -Z -I connection.zed "order(this, <connection>)" sample.json
 ```